 Dr. Jivaka is thought to have been the personal physician and friend of the Buddha (around 2500 years ago) and in Thailand he’s honored as the founder and protector of Thai Traditional Medicine.
 The Wai Khru as applied in the Thai Traditional Medicine context is a meditative contemplation, which, as said, means more or less “paying respect to the Guru,” and a prayer to Dr. Jivaka, the Buddha and ancestors to ask them for strength and courage, but also protection (against evil spirits, bad influences, negative energies, and the like).

 In Thai Massage schools in Thailand, you would also see the teachers themselves doing the Wai Khru and other chants and prayers early in the morning just before the lessons start.
 They say thanks for the knowledge transferred to them by the Buddha, Jivaka, and their own teachers and lineage, and moreover, they ask for wisdom and strength to transfer that knowledge accurately to their own students and for the greater benefit of mankind.

 The ceremony is generally performed kneeling before an altar with images, photos and/or statues of the Buddha, Dr. Jivaka, and/or other deities, monks, Reusis (Rishis) or other people whom one respects or want to thank.

 The most common Wai Khru prayer or chant used by Thai Massage practitioners around the world is the one shown below.
 It’s in the Pali language, an ancient Indian language used in the time of the Buddha.
-Note that this is certainly not the definite form or translation – over the years many versions and translations have been made and today it’s hard to say which one is the original or correct version.
-In any case, this one originates in the Northern part of Thailand, from Chiang Mai, to be exact.
+Note that this is certainly not the definite form or translation — over the years many versions and translations have been made and today it’s hard to say which one is the original or correct version.
+In any case, this one is said to originate in the Northern part of Thailand, in Chiang Mai, to be exact.

 Version in the Pali language